Bombardier scales back CSeries jet deliveries, improves earnings

-(Reuters) - Bombardier Inc (BBDb.TO) scaled back CSeries jet deliveries by around a third because of engine delays, but reported improved earnings and a quarterly loss in line with analyst estimates.
+(Reuters) - Bombardier Inc scaled back CSeries jet deliveries by around a third because of engine delays, but reported improved earnings and a quarterly loss in line with analyst estimates.

 The Canadian plane-and-train-maker also said it received a letter of intent from a European customer for 31 firm CSeries orders, the plane program’s first order in about 18 months from an undisclosed European customer.

-European planemaker Airbus SE (AIR.PA) recently agreed to take a majority stake in the CSeries program for $1, in a deal expected to boost the plane’s sales and reduce costs.
+European planemaker Airbus SE recently agreed to take a majority stake in the CSeries program for $1, in a deal expected to boost the plane’s sales and reduce costs.

 It’s not clear whether the Airbus venture contributed to the preliminary order, which would be valued at about $2.4 billion based on list prices, with 30 additional options.
 Airline customers, however, benefit from heavy discounts of around 50 percent on orders.